• Skip to primary navigation

 Coffee Muffin Recipe

-What better way to kick off your morning than with a muffin that’s healthy, containing gut-friendly kombucha plus everyone’s early morning fave, coffee.
-Plus you can spread some coffee-infused butter on top!
-This Coffee Muffin recipe gives you an extra infusion of your morning joe!
+What better way to kick off your morning than with a muffin that’s super tasty and already contains everyone’s early morning fave: coffee!
+Spread some coffee-infused butter on these Whole Wheat Coffee muffins for an extra infusion of your morning joe.

 Print Recipe Pin Recipe Rate Recipe